| Appendix 5: Articles

 Township.
 Pyay District, Baga Division, on 24 and 25 January

+morning.
 Farmers from ten village-tracts of No 2 Region, from six

 village-tracts of No 6 Region and from three village-tracts